Thomas Medwin: Heidelberg

-In 1837–47 Medwin published 26 tales and sketches for publication in The Athenaeum and in other literary magazines.
-The prose he was now producing was essentially that of a traveller, with settings associated with former periods of his life: India, Rome, Switzerland, Paris, Venice, Florence and later Jena, Mannheim and Strasbourg.
-He became a de facto correspondent for successive magazines including The Athenaeum and The New Monthly Magazine providing impressions of all things German.
-He joined the influential Heidelberg museum and participated fully in the city's literary life, reviewing local theatre for English readers.
-He read the works of German poets including: Karl Gutzkow, Ludwig Tieck, Ludwig Achim von Arnim, Annette von Droste-Hülshoff, Rauch and Diefenbach.
-The poetry of the last he translated for English readers, as part of his contribution to cross-fertilisation of cultural relations between England and Germany.
-He lived in Heidelberg for most of the next twenty years, although travelling regularly to Baden-Baden, the setting for much of his only novel, Lady Singleton, published in 1842.
+In Heidelberg Medwin regularly published articles for a number of journals and newspapers notably The Athenaeum and Ainsworth's Magazine.
+He acted the role of a foreign correspondent with selections associated with former periods of his life: India, Rome, Switzerland, Paris, Venice, Florence and later Jena, Mannheim and Strasbourg.
+He became a de facto correspondent for many British readers providing insights into German society and culture.
+A gregarious man he quickly settled into the cultural life of Heidelberg participated in the city's literary life critiquing German theatre for English readers.
+He read and translated into English the works of German poets, including: Karl Gutzkow, Ludwig Tieck, Ludwig Achim von Arnim, Annette von Droste-Hülshoff, Rauch and Diefenbach.
+There is a dearth of sources for this period of Medwin's career but evidently he was responsible for introducing several German poets to English-speaking readers, as part of a cultural cross-fertilisation between England and Germany.
+He lived in Heidelberg for most of the next twenty years, although travelling regularly to Baden-Baden, the setting for his only novel, Lady Singleton, Or The World As It Is, published in 1843.
+In the genre of the silver-fork novel, popular in the 1840s, it is an attempt to adumbrate the mercenary nature of some upper class marriages and the deleterious harm caused by England's strict divorce laws, it had first appeared in serialised embryonic form in Fraser's Magazine as The Sacrifice; or, the Country, Town, and the Continent.

-In Heidelberg he formed a deep attachment to the poet Caroline Champion de Crespigny (1797–1861), Their relationship was essentially intellectual, as neither could afford a divorce settlement from their estranged spouses.
+Quite possibly Medwin was writing from a personal point of view, as he had formed a deep attachment to the poet Caroline Champion de Crespigny (1797–1861), Their relationship was essentially intellectual, as neither could afford a divorce settlement from their estranged spouses.
 The English colony in Heidelberg was intimate.
-Medwin's acquaintances there included Mary and William Howitt, who found him a man of "culture and refinement, aristocratic in his tastes", whilst Charles Godfrey Leland, an American folklorist who befriended Medwin in Heidelberg, describes Medwin as a kindly man "full of anecdotes, which I now wish that I had recorded".

-In the early 1840s Lady Fanny Lindon, John Keats's former fiancée and literary muse, moved to Heidelberg with her husband, and through her Medwin was involved once again in a controversy concerning a dead, but highly influential English Romantic poet.
+Medwin's acquaintances there included Mary and William Howitt, who found him “a man of culture and refinement, aristocratic in his tastes”, whilst Charles Godfrey Leland, an American folklorist who befriended Medwin in Heidelberg, describes Medwin as “a kindly man, full of anecdotes, which I now wish that I had recorded”.
+In the early 1840s Lady Fanny Brawne Lindon, John Keats's former fiancée and literary muse, moved to Heidelberg with her husband, and through her Medwin was involved once again a conduit in a controversy concerning a dead, but highly influential English Romantic poet.
 Medwin and Lady Lindon collaborated to correct the allegation provided by Mary Shelley in her Essays, Letters from Abroad, Translations and Fragments (1840) that Keats had become insane in his final days.

 Lady Lindon showed Medwin letters that suggested otherwise.
 Medwin used this new information in his Life of Shelley, where he published extracts from letters by Keats and his friend Joseph Severn.